saimanasak/docker/orchestrartion/swarm/swarm_concepts.md

 #### Inspecting
 - Docker Inspect provides us detailed info about Docker objects.
 - In the docker swarm, inspect can be used to services and nodes.

+#### Locking
+- Locking a swarm cluster means restricting access to the cluster.
+- Swarm cluster contains a lot of sensitive info like TLS key (which is used to encrypt) and keys which are used to encrypt or decrypt the Raft logs on disk.
+- For security reasons or to prevent unauthorized changes locking can be used.